HarshK200/snippets/next-js.md

 import { NextResponse } from "next/server";
 import type { NextRequest } from "next/server";

-// This function can be marked `async` if using `await` inside export function middleware(request: NextRequest) {
+export function middleware(request: NextRequest) {
+  console.log("middleware runs on api/auth/everything route");
   return NextResponse.redirect(new URL("/home", request.url));
 }

-// See "Matching Paths" below to learn more export const config = {
+export const config = {
-  matcher: "/about/:path*",
+  matcher: "/api/auth/:nextauth",
 };
 ```

 **Alright now in this middleware.ts file you need to make a function with the `EXACT name middleware` and
-this function can we async if using async await.By default this function will run for all the routes
+this function can we async if using async await.
+By default this function will run for all the routes
 but it can be limited to run only on specific routes if you export a variable name config.**
 This is explained well in the matching paths section of the <a href="https://nextjs.org/docs/app/building-your-application/routing/middleware#matching-paths">docs</a>